ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     response.
 Think of this document as notes to your partner and future self.

+  - It's encouraged, though not a strict requirement, that you keep source code under version control on Github.
+It would ease colleboration between you, your co-founder and potential investors.

 ## Deadlines

 Source code and documentation must handed in to two tech-savy